heraldia/AMR-Simulator/doc/shiyue-iciai-paper-review.md

   In the experiment, two different kinds of scale factory layouts are used in the simulator, considered small-scale and large-scale layouts.
 The iteration of the small scale is set to 60, and the large scaleÕs is 105.
 Each iteration has 20 item task lists.
 The figure only shows the minimum fitness value in each 20-item task list.
   Figure 11 shows the fitness value decreasing with iterations.
 A* algorithm is used for path planning, and four algorithms are compared - hybrid GA, GA, hybrid PSO, and PSO.
 GA is more effective for small-scale factory layouts.
 PSO and hybrid PSO reach an optimal result after 20 and 23 iterations, respectively.
 GA and hybrid GA can achieve smaller optimal fitness values than PSO and hybrid PSO by 60 iterations.
   Figure 12 displays four algorithms' minimum objective function values in the large-scale layout.
 It shows that hybrid GA and hybrid PSO have better optimization results compared to PSO and GA.
 The fitness value of GA and PSO stops decreasing after the 11th and 15th iterations, indicating a limited optimization effect.
 This differs slightly from the results shown in Figure 12.
-  40 experiments were conducted to analyze the stability of different scheduling algorithms in small-scale and large-scale layouts.
+  /*+ In total, */ 40 experiments were conducted to analyze the stability of different scheduling algorithms in small-scale and large-scale layouts.
 Two box plots demonstrate the stability of algorithms.
   The box plots are generated for the data to represent each algorithm's spread and stability visually.
+// Figure 17, it is better for y-axis, using 160,000 or 160k if possible.
 Figure 17.
 Stability of optimal solutions for multiple runs of GA and PSO in the small-scale and large-scale layout In the large-scale data, the box plot visually confirms that GA appears to be the most stable, with a compact interquartile range (IQR) and no outliers.
 The hybrid GA algorithm has a wide IQR, indicating that it is less stable than the others.
 PSO seems the most stable in the small-scale data, and hybrid GA is the least stable algorithm.
 CONCLUSION
 The growth of e-commerce has led to a rise in the number of warehouses worldwide.
-This has created challenges in managing these warehouses effectively.
-The main issue is how to organize the tasks required to retrieve items efficiently.
+/*  T -> Alongside, t*/his has created challenges in managing these warehouses effectively /*. -> , */
+/* The main issue is how to organize the tasks required to retrieve items efficiently.
+->
+One of which is how to organize the tasks required to retrieve items efficiently.
+*/

 This involves coordinating a detailed item task list that specifies which items must be delivered to which destination.
-Researchers have developed a strategy for autonomous mobile robots designed for a simulated warehouse environment to address this.
+/* Researchers ?
+Do you mean us or other researcher? if us, -> We */ have developed a strategy for autonomous mobile robots designed for a simulated warehouse environment to address this.
 This environment has various items arranged methodically on shelves.
 As orders come in, the system processes each order based on its alignment with the items on the shelves.
 This creates a comprehensive item task list that covers all the orders related to the shelves.
 The approach ensures that tasks are distributed fairly among the robots, considering their carrying capacity and ability to transport items efficiently.

+// Overall, all sentence in the CONCLUSION section are in the same structure, subject- verb.-object, we need more variety in style.

+// The current CONCLUSION section just restate the problem and solution.
+We can summary those in two sentences and emphasize the importance of our work in the academic community and our future work.

 # REFERENCE
 [1]	R. Alami, S. Fleury, M. Herrb, F. Ingrand, and S. Qutub, ÒOperating a large fleet of mobile robots using the plan-merging paradigm,Ó 1997.
 [Online].
 Available: https://hal.laas.fr/hal-01979708